hwipl/listnd/README.md

 $ sudo apt install libpcap-dev
 ```

-After installing dependencies you can then download and install listnd with its
+After installing dependencies you can download, build and install listnd with
-other dependencies to  your  GOPATH or GOBIN (usually `~/go/bin/`) with the go tool:
+its other dependencies to your GOPATH or GOBIN (usually `~/go/bin/`) with the
+go tool:

 ```console
 $ go get github.com/hwipl/listnd/cmd/listnd